 Surrounded by the Carpathian mountains, Brasov is a great place to base yourself when exploring the Transylvania region of Romania.
 This region is where you will find the legend of Dracula and many beautiful castles to explore, making it one of the best bases for exploring the whimsical landscapes nearby.

-Another picture perfect city in Transylvania is Sibiu, located on the Cibin River.
+Another picture-perfect city in Transylvania is Sibiu, located on the Cibin River.
 This city is as pretty as a postcard and is another great choice for a base to explore the region.
 Don’t miss the views from the clocktower!
+When you are visiting cities and towns as beautiful as this, you might consider a photo tour with a local provider.
+Romania photo tours offer guided tours around the country and in popular cities for photography enthusiasts.
+Whether you’re interested in cultural-theme photo tours, wildlife or landscape tours, there is something for every interest.

 (Image via Horia Varlan / Flickr)